mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

 As a side note, causal analysis enables "ationable insights", a term that has became fashionable but that many analytics projects fail to deliver.
 This situation may sound oddly familiar - a team present their final results to all project parties, everyone agrees that the content is "interesting", but no one knows what to do next.
 "Actionable" insights is a thing that everyone talks about but most have never experienced.

-At times, I have felt that only controlled experiments could generate data used for real decisions, because observational data is almost always frought with confounders.
+At times, I have felt that only controlled experiments could generate data used for real decisions, because observational data is almost always fraught with confounders.
 Causal analysis provides tools to infer the results from interventions in the real world using obervational data - provided we have a causal model of the world.

 Going back to BigBankCorp's use case, remember that the total effect of ethnic group on promotion rates is [0.03912082709307785], as shown on the first chart.
 Direct and indirect effects are calculated by imagining scenarios where some attributes change, and measuring the impact.
 It is like simulating and comparing different worlds.